-Water will affect the braking ability of your vehicle.
-Make sure you dry the brakes by applying them several times after the vehicle leaves the water.
+Wet brakes will affect the braking ability of your vehicle.
+Make sure you dry the brakes by applying them several times after the vehicle leaves the water, mud or snow.

 Mud or marsh lands may be encountered near water.
 Be prepared for sudden "holes" or changes in depth.
 Similarly so, be watchful of hazards such as rocks, logs, etc., partially covered by vegetation.